 About noise from motor vehicles and the law

-Under the Environment Protection (Vehicle Emissions) Regulations 2013, motor vehicles must meet noise standards when travelling on roads.
+Under Part 5.6 the Environment Protection Regulations 2021, motor vehicles must meet noise standards when travelling on roads.
 Motor vehicles include:

 - light trucks up to 4.5 tonnes